 Nurses like Cathy need your support.
 To help out, please:

 - Watch & share the video "Stand with Cathy for Conscience Rights."

 - Take action!
 Send your message to Congress today!

 Let us pray that Congress will have the courage to move this sensible legislation forward.

-Conference of Catholic Bishops.
+Tom Grenchik is Executive Director of the Secretariat of Pro-Life Activities, U.S. Conference of Catholic Bishops.
 Visit www.usccb.org/conscience to learn more about the bishops' efforts on protecting conscience rights.

 Join the bishops' Call to Prayer for Life, Marriage & Religious Liberty.
 Visit www.usccb.org/pray or text FAST to 55000.
 Join the Movement!